After living in the desert for almost 2 years we are packing up and heading for the hills of Kentucky, come along for the ride.

 While I was on the dock taking photos a young woman walked down and out into the lake in her clothes and bathed.
 She had a bucket with her which may have contained her wash.

 We walked to a different area of the community / village.
 Let me explain this, there is so damn much land in La Mosqiuitia that the people build in small villages within a community.
 The communities themselves cover a very large area for each location.
 It’s not just what you see when you are walking the path to the lake or going to the school.
 These communities go waaaaaay back and get a little more remote and simple the further back they go.
 It’s someplace you just want to get lost in, visit the people who live basically cut off from society.
 It’s really not that bad of a thing.
 When I was in Kaukira, even Puerto Lempira, I thought about the not having power until 6 PM daily situation.
 It was totally doable.
 So much less.

 It was late in the afternoon so we headed back to town.
-Tomorrow was the big day of unloading
+Tomorrow will be the big day of unloading

 The next day we were picked up late morning to go to where the container was.
 When we arrived the truck they use to move the containers was out delivering so we had to wait for it to get back.